Afiolabi/Afiolabi/README.md

   - Design: Figma, AdobeXD
   - Agile Tools: ClickUp, Atlassian (Jira), Trello

-👯 I’m looking to collaborate on more open source projects.
+👯 I’m looking to collaborate on open source projects related to IOT solutions built on Node or Node-RED.

-👯 I’m open to remote job opportunites.
+👯 I’m open to remote job offers.

 ## Contact Me
 I'm always excited to connect with fellow developers and tech enthusiasts.
 I am also open to work on exciting projects.
 Feel free to reach out to me through one of the following channels: